CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-disable-authentication/test-query/test-query-collection/test-level-num-greater-or-equal-false/README.txt

 @ddblock_end copyright
 ******************************/

-The dataObject is already registered as part of the server setup.
+The collection is already registered as part of the server setup.
-ObjectPath:/FNL_SF_Archive/dice_project_1/dice_object_1

-Search for a dataObject using the "EQUAL" comparator for an attribute form the dice_project_1.
+Search for the project collection using the "NUM_GREATER_OR_EQUAL" comparator.

-Should return the HTTP code 200
+No project should be returned